-For a complete description of the XEDIT subcommand operands, see the z/VM: XEDIT Command and Macro Reference.
+For a complete description of the XEDIT subcommand operands, see z/VM: XEDIT Commands and Macros Reference.

 Creating a Ring of Files in Storage

 Multiple files are kept in virtual storage in a ring.
 Each time you enter an XEDIT subcommand with a new file ID, a file is added to the ring and becomes the current file, the file that is displayed.